-The first public performance of the song "White Christmas" was by Bing Crosby on his NBC radio show "The Kraft Music Hall" on Christmas Day, 1941, during the middle of filming Holiday Inn (1942), which was released seven months later.
+The first public performance of the song "White Christmas" was by Bing Crosby on his NBC radio show "The Kraft Music Hall" on Christmas Day, 1941, during the middle of shooting this film, which was released seven months later.
 The song went on to become one of the biggest selling songs in the history of music.
 This was the first of three films to feature Crosby singing "White Christmas" and featuring Irving Berlin's music.

 Dale Evans was brought to California to audition for the part of Linda Mason.
 After her first cross-country flight left her sick, agent Joe Rivkin rushed her to a beauty parlor and took her to the studio.
-He did most of the talking, but when she finally admitted she couldn't dance she was abandoned for the role.
-It did lead to a screen test for other roles though and an eventual one year contract at Fox, then work at Republic with Roy Rogers.
+He did most of the talking, but when she finally admitted she couldn't dance she was dismissed for consideration for the role.
+It did lead to a screen test for other roles, though, and an eventual one-year contract at Fox, then work at Republic with Roy Rogers.

 When Linda Mason first arrives at Holiday Inn, the scene opens with Jim nailing the Holiday Inn sign to the roof.
 The soundtrack is off and the sound of the hammer hitting the nail is heard on the backswing, instead of when the hammer hits the nail.
 The rest of the soundtrack, however, is correctly synced.